Refugee rescue boat called to aid anti-migrant craft

 Michael Buschheuer, the chairman of Sea-Eye, said: "To help a ship in distress in the duty of anyone at sea, without regard for their origin, race, religion or beliefs."

-"At this stage it is not known to what extend they need rescuing and whether they will accept the help from Sea-Eye," Buschheuer told CNN.
+Defend Europe, which had vowed to stop the "invasion" of refugees attempting to sail to Europe, refused the group's aid, according to a press release from Sea-Eye, which continued its exploratory course for shipwrecked and drowning people.

-The Defend Europe group, which had vowed to stop the "invasion" of refugees attempting to sail to Europe, confirmed in a statement on Twitter that its vessel had "developed a minor technical problem."
+Earlier in the day, the Defend Europe group confirmed in a statement on Twitter that its vessel had "developed a minor technical problem."

 The group has struggled throughout its mission, with the C-Star being held up in Egypt and Cyprus, while its crew was also caught up in allegations of people smuggling but released for lack of evidence.
 Tunisia refused to allow the C-Star entry to the country's ports.